-“The old phrase about the whole being greater than the sum of the parts perfectly describes Acadia’s varsity athletic program when you consider our athletic performance, academic achievement, and community involvement,” said Kevin Dickie, Acadia’s Director of Athletics.
+“The old phrase about the whole being greater than the sum of the parts perfectly describes Acadia’s varsity athletic program when you consider our athletic performance, academic achievement, and community involvement,” said Kevin Dickie, Acadia’s Executive Director of Athletics and Community Events.
 “This combination is what truly sets our program apart and makes us special.”

-This is Dickie’s sixth year as Athletic Director, The 2015/16 seasons marked the final year of a five-year plan his department put in place in 2011.
+This is Dickie’s seventh year as Athletic Director, and the 2017-18 season marks the first year of a renewed strategic plan his department put in place in 2011.
 “We saw a lot of things come to fruition,” he said of the plan’s original goals.
-“The renovations to the arena, the newly outfitted fitness facility, the new bleachers in the gymnasium and the Stevens Centre, a high-performance athletic complex addition that will provide room for training and new locker rooms for football and hockey, are just some of the aspects of the plans that have fallen into place.”
+“The renovations to the arena, the newly outfitted fitness facility, the new bleachers in the gymnasium and the Stevens Centre, that includes a high-performance athletic complex addition that will provide room for training and new locker rooms for football and hockey are some of the key changes that were outlined in the 2011-2016 strategic plan.”

 New, or upgraded facilities are only part of the plan.
-This year, Acadia will host the CIS Women’s Soccer National Championship in November.
+This past season, Acadia hosted the U SPORTS Women’s Soccer National Championship in November.
+This season, Acadia will host the U SPORTS men's basketball championship.
 These championship events help build profile for Acadia and bring people to campus and to the Valley.
 And raising Acadia’s profile, locally and nationally is part of the plan.

 With the third pillar, community, Dickie is equally effusive.
 “What our student-athletes do in the community is unbelievable.
 Through coaching, mentoring and causal fundraising, we’re reaching more community members than ever before.
 In return, our fan support is tremendous.
 There’s no place like this in the country.
 None.
 We’re the big game in town and I think that’s part of the thrill of being in Wolfville and what makes Acadia special."